 In 2014, the Ministry of Culture declared June as the Month of Afro-Peruvian Culture.

-Broadcasting began in Peru.
-The official inauguration of the station, on June 20, 1925, was attended by the then president of the Republic, Augusto B. Leguía.
+June 20: Broadcasting begins in Peru.
+The official inauguration of the station was attended by the then president of the Republic, Augusto B. Leguía.

 Part of his early schooling was at the Sebastián Barranca public school.